gsoules/MkDocs/digital-archive/docs/developer/web-host.md

 ```
 Go to the site to verify that the URL is automatially changed to use https.

+There is also a [cPanel option](https://blog.cpanel.com/force-https-redirection/) for forcing HTTPS, but Digital Archive installations use the method described above.

 ---

 ## Upload and extract a zip file